I Replaced Squarespace in 2 Hours for $0/Month

 What came out of that single modified prompt:

-• Dark/light mode toggle with localStorage persistence (matching our blog’s theme system)
+• Dark/light mode toggle with localStorage persistence (matching my blog’s theme system)

 • Responsive design with mobile hamburger nav